 Precipitation and Temperature

 The assessment was conducted for the baseline (1981-2005) period and projected climate scenarios (2011-35) (Faggian, 2021).
-The two scenarios were utilized for projected period which are Representative Concentration Pathway (RCP) 4.5 as a moderately optimistic, and Representative Concentration Pathway (RCP 8.5), which assumes no mitigation (Lee et al., 2024).
-By using Q-GIS package, the Inverse Distance Weighting (IDW) interpolation method was used to convert the point data for the baseline period and projected period, into spatial representations in the forms of suitability maps.
+The two scenarios were utilized for the projected period which are Representative Concentration Pathway (RCP 4.5) as a moderately optimistic, and Representative Concentration Pathway (RCP 8.5), which assumes no mitigation (Lee et al., 2024).
+Using the Q-GIS package, the Inverse Distance Weighting (IDW) interpolation method was used to convert the point data to area data for the baseline period and projected period, into spatial representations in the forms of suitability maps.

 Physical land features, Land use/cover and River proximity